RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ---

-### Chapter 4: Forward Kinematics (with solved examples) | Homogeneous Transformations
+### Section 3.4: Forward Kinematics (with solved examples) | Homogeneous Transformations

-Here you will see some examples of how to find this end effector positions in 2D using homogeneous transforms as we have seen in Chapter 1.
+Here you will see some examples of how to find this end effector positions in 2D using homogeneous transforms as we have seen in Section 3.1.

 ![examples](https://www.youtube.com/watch?v=mO7JJxaVtkE)
 > First solved example of how to find this end effector positions in 2D using homogeneous transforms